 So I am not saying anything new when it comes to the design and implementation of small, safe experiments, now!

 His well-known poem, called IF, demonstrates that IF is an important, but very short word.
 One of Kipling’s many IF‘s for success in life went:

 If you can meet with Triumph and Disasters

 And treat those two impostors just the same;

-There are three points to highlight from this very brief extract from Kipling’s poem:
+There are several points to highlight from this very brief extract from Kipling’s poem: